Binnaway, New South Wales: History

-In 1904 David Innes Watt surrendered 100 acres of his property 'Ulindah', which adjoined Naseby's subdivision, for the establishment of a village.
+In 1904, David Innes Watt surrendered 100 acres of his property 'Ulindah', which adjoined Naseby's subdivision, for the establishment of a village.
 The Binnaway village boundaries were proclaimed in June 1909 and 42 allotments were sold in the following November.

-In April 1917 a railway line between Dunedoo and Binnaway was opened and by June 1917 the line had been extended through to Connabarabran.
-In 1917 the population of the town and district was about 200, but within three years the population had more than doubled.
+In April 1917, a railway line between Dunedoo and Binnaway was opened and by June 1917 the line had been extended through to Coonabarabran.
+In 1917, the population of the town and district was about 200, but within three years the population had more than doubled.
 The railway boosted local development; new commercial establishments were opened in the township and the railway encouraged the growing of wheat in the district.
-In 1923 a cross-country line from Dubbo to Werris Creek via Binnaway established the township as an important railway junction.
-In 1925 a locomotive barracks was built in Binnaway.
-In 1930 the population had reached about 750 and the region had about nine thousand acres under wheat.
+In 1923, a cross-country line from Dubbo to Werris Creek via Binnaway established the township as an important railway junction.
+In 1925, a locomotive barracks was built in Binnaway.
+In 1930, the population had reached about 750 and the region had about nine thousand acres under wheat.
 By 1940 Binnaway was the centre of a mixed sheep and farming district, with a town population of about 900.
 By then there was about 40 thousand acres under wheat in the surrounding area.

 A film called The Shiralee based on a D'Arcy Niland novel set in the Australian bush, which starred Peter Finch, was filmed around Binnaway in the 1950s.
 Binnaway was also home to Frank Bourke's famous White Rose Orchestra and the Big Piano.

-In 1968 Binnaway Street, in the centre of town, was renamed Renshaw Street after the former Premier of New South Wales, Jack Renshaw, who grew up and went to school in the area.
+In 1968, Binnaway Street, in the centre of town, was renamed Renshaw Street after the former Premier of New South Wales, Jack Renshaw, who grew up and went to school in the area.

 The railway still continues to operate through Binnaway between Dubbo and the Binnaway to Werris Creek line.